View This Newsletter: Hardships Get a Little Easier

 Earlier this year, the bipartisan budget act of 2018 was passed by congress and signed into law.
 While this law made several changes that impact retirement plans, one provision changing the rules around hardship distributions is particularly notable.
 Learn More.

 One of the most prevalent and difficult challenges for many twenty somethings these days is the repayment of their, often substantial, student loan debt.
 Statistics show that the average college graduate with a bachelor’s degree left school in 2016 with $28,446 in student loan debt.
 Learn More.

 Every Fall, the coming year’s Cost-of-Living Adjustments (COLAs) are released by the Internal Revenue Service.
 The benefit increases counteract the effects of inflation and keep up with the “cost of living”.
 Included are the limits for 2019.
 Learn More.

 It’s the time of year when Plan Sponsors scramble to deliver the myriad notices required to be given to their participants.
 Even with the help of service providers, the sheer number of notices can be overwhelming.
 Learn More.

 Port in the Storm

 Natural disasters can cause upheaval in many aspects of victims’ lives and this destruction often extends to financial matters.
 What should otherwise be routine compliance for plan deadlines can prove difficult in these extreme events and the government tends to grant temporary relief in such cases.
 Learn More.Pinnacle Plan Design is a third-party administrator (TPA) for employer-sponsored qualified retirement plans.
-We specialize in retirement plan design, administration and actuarial consulting.
-Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), as well as Houston, Texas (TX) and Columbus, Ohio (OH), and we proudly serve businesses nationwide.
+We specialize in retirement plan design, administration and actuarial consulting for 401(k)/profit sharing plans, defined benefit plans, cash balance plans, and 403(b) plans.
+Pinnacle Plan Design proudly serves businesses nationwide.